Beneil Dariush: Background

-Dariush was born and raised on a farm in Iran.
-He is a Christian of ethnic Assyrian descent.
+Dariush was born and raised to Christian Assyrian parents on a farm near Urmia, West Azerbaijan Province in Iran.
 When he was nine, he and his parents left Iran emigrating to America where they already had several relatives from their large extended family.
 At the time, Beneil and his sister Beraeil did not speak English, so they spent most of the time playing with their cousins.

-Dariush is a devout Christian, often making note of his religious affiliation during UFC media events, promotional work, and post-fight interviews.
+Dariush is a devout Christian, often making a note of his religious affiliation during UFC media events, promotional work, and post-fight interviews.
 In keeping with this faith, he sponsors an orphanage and Christian school in Haiti known as the Cap-Haïtien Children's Home.

-Dariush is married and has one daughter.

 Mixed martial arts career

 Early career

 Dariush began training Brazilian jiu-jitsu in 2007, earning his black belt in just five years.
 He was a highly decorated competitor, becoming a no gi world champion as a blue, purple, and brown belt.